powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **minRealisticVoltage** and **maxRealisticVoltage**
 These parameters are used to identify if the AC Solver has converged to an unrealistic state.

-For any component where a bus voltage is solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.
+If there is any bus in a voltage level higher than 'minNominalVoltageUnrealisticStateCheck', with a computed voltage outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.

 If `voltageRemoteControlRobustMode` is set to true, the check of unrealistic voltage is done after the ReactiveLimits outerloop has been used.
 In addition, the ReactiveLimits outerloop uses these values as a